klandon/rbac-demo/README.md

 Great george can see pods if there were any in the default namespace but not nodes and pods across all namespaces why?
 Nodes and the term "--all-namespaces" are cluster scoped  and we have created a role, Roles and ClusterRoles are not the same, we will cover Cluster Roles later

-Lets see if George can deploy the the default namespace a simple hello world app.
+see if George can deploy the the default namespace a simple hello world app.

 ```
 github/rbac-demo/rbac-readonly  master ✗ system                                                                                                                                                                                      1h3m ⚑ ✚ ◒